rocketby/mobile_appium/README.md

 Hi!
-The project contains automated tests of Wikipedia on Android devices.
+The project contains automated tests of Wikipedia app on Android devices! :vibration_mode:

-Use the following commands to execute tests in different hosts:
+:woman_technologist: Use the following commands to execute tests in different hosts:

 1. on **local physical mobile device**:
 ```bash